 Supplies extent specification to be used when reserving system resources for a particular file.
 This information is coded within parentheses.
-In System 80, all the parameters (except FIX) that apply to disk also apply to format-label diskette.
+All the parameters (except FIX) that apply to disk also apply to format-label diskette.

-MIRAM file; only valid specification for System 80 data-set-label diskette.

-Series 90 only.
-Sequential file; only valid specification for data-set-label diskette file.

-Allocate contiguous space; only valid specification for data-set-label diskette file.

-Reformat the file at allocation time.
-Subparameter 4 must be BLK.
+- MIRAM file; only valid specification for System 80 data-set-label diskette. - Allocate contiguous space; only valid specification for data-set-label diskette file. - Reformat the file at allocation time.
+Subparameter 4 must be BLK. - Both of the preceding.

+inc